Schedule Health Assessment

 Does Your Schedule Pass the Test?

-The objective of any schedule assessment is to provide a set of tools for determining your schedule’s completeness and practicality, whether it is your baseline schedule or any later updates.
+The objective of any schedule assessment is to provide a set of tools and indicators for determining your schedule’s completeness and practicality, whether it's your baseline schedule or any later update.
 You will probably agree that if your schedule is essential to project success and to sound project schedule and control, then it makes sense to do everything you can to ensure it is accurate and maintained correctly.
 Because if it’s not, then your schedule:

 • It may not reflect the total scope of work.